Presented by the State Bar of California Committee on Professional Responsibility and Conduct

 In the era of #metoo, renewed scrutiny is being placed on sexual harassment claims, as we see more and more people speaking out about experiences with sexual harassment and discrimination.
 Will this movement cross into the legal profession, and if so, are there implications of that beyond employment litigation?
 Often criticized as the only profession without strong anti-discrimination and anti-harassment rules on the books, the California Rules Revision Commission recommended a stronger rule in proposed Rule of Professional Conduct Rule 8.4.1, which is pending before the California Supreme Court.
 This panel will explore the current Rule of Professional Conduct 2-400, analyze proposed rule 8.4.1, and discuss the role of the Rules of Professional Conduct in addressing prohibited discrimination and sexual harassment in the modern legal practice.
 This course offers 1.25 hours of MCLE credit in Recognition and Elimination of Bias.

-For your convenience, we have provided a printable program brochure and a fillable registration form.
+For your convenience, we have provided a printable program brochure.

 The Ethics Symposium will be streamed live via webcast.
 When registering for the event, please select the "Live streaming webcast registration" option.
 Prior to the Symposium, you will receive an email with the instructions to join the webcast and the link to download the written materials.
 After the Symposium has concluded, you will receive your MCLE certificate via email.